jbrzozo24/ece5745-tut5-asic-tools/docs/index.md

 Using Synopsys VCS for Back-Annotated Gate-Level Simulation
 --------------------------------------------------------------------------
 {TODO review this write up}
 Before place and route, we used Synopsys VCS to do 4-state simulation, and gate-level simulation.
 This time, we'll be using VCS to perform a back-annotated gate-level simulation.
 The key difference between the previous gate-level simulation and this one is that in this case, we'll be using an `.sdf` file to annotate delays in the gate-level simulation.
-In previous simulations, we only see signals change on the clock edge; however, with a back-annotated simulation, we'll know more precisely when signals are arriving, by using the delay information provided by the `.sdf`.
+In previous simulations, we only see signals change on the clock edge; however, with a back-annotated simulation, we'll know more precisely when signals are arriving by using the delay information provided by the `.sdf`.
 This means that running a back-annotated simulation with a cycle time that is too fast will cause the design to fail!
 Back-annotated simulations are also useful for detecting hold-time violations.

 Given the more realistic timing implications of a back-annotated simulation, we need to be more careful about the cycle time, input delay, and output delay that we provide to vcs.
 We'll start by creating a build directory for our post-synth run of vcs, and output directories for the `.vcd` and `.saif` that we'll generate for power analysis.